STd TESTING AND TREATMENT

 - You’ve been forced to have sex

-Chlamydia and gonorrhea screenings are done either through a urine test, or during a woman’s pelvic exam.
+Chlamydia and gonorrhea screenings are painless and fast.
+Test are done either through a urine sample or during a woman’s pelvic exam.
 Samples are sent to a lab, and results should be ready in 5 days or less.

 Our clinics provide medication to cure chlamydia and gonorrhea.